-Landlords cannot recover non pure rent such as service charge and insurance arrears using the terms of the lease as pre 2014*.
+Landlords cannot recover non pure rent from their commercial tenants such as service charge and insurance arrears using the terms of the lease as pre 2014*.

 Typical service charges vary from property to property, but may include: